sairam4123/cython/docs/src/userguide/external_C_code.rst

     with nogil:
         <code to be executed with the GIL released>

-Code in the body of the with-statement must not raise exceptions or manipulate Python objects in any way, and must not call anything that manipulates Python objects without first re-acquiring the GIL.
+Code in the body of the with-statement must not manipulate Python objects in any way, and must not call anything that manipulates Python objects without first re-acquiring the GIL.
 Cython validates these operations at compile time, but cannot look into external C functions, for example.
 They must be correctly declared as requiring or not requiring the GIL (see below) in order to make Cython's checks effective.

+Since Cython 3.0, some simple Python statements can be used inside of ``nogil``
+sections: ``raise``, ``assert`` and ``print`` (the Py2 statement, not the function).
+Since they tend to be lone Python statements, Cython will automatically acquire and release the GIL around them for convenience.

 .. _gil: